sunxiaotianmg/Mapster/Object-references.md

 NOTE: in Mapster setting is per type pair, not per hierarchy (see https://github.com/MapsterMapper/Mapster/wiki/Config-for-nested-classes).
 Therefore, you need to apply config to all type pairs.

+NOTE: you might need to use `MaxDepth`, `PreserveReference` doesn't support for EF Query

 ### MaxDepth

 Rather than `PreserveReference`, you could also try `MaxDepth`. `MaxDepth` will map until it reaches the defined limit.
 Unlike `PreserveReference`, `MaxDepth` also works with queryable projection.